Stop-loss orders and take-profit orders are a very critical part of trading. In fact, they should be part of your exit strategy in your trading plan.

 How To Determine Where To Set Your Stop-Loss Orders

 Choosing where to set your stop-loss order is a tricky affair most times.
-Generally, you set your stop loss below entry price for a long (buy) trade as shown below.
+Generally, you set your stop loss below the entry price for a long (buy) trade as shown below.

 It would be tedious to list all the possible areas to put your stop-loss orders for all the strategies listed on this site.
 You will have to learn about your chosen strategy and how to trade it.